Nemo64/marco-zone/_posts/2020-05-10-configure-symfony-for-lambda.md

       # [...] keep the rest of the original article
 ```

-You need to configure your application to accept the `X-Forwared-Host` header.
+You now need to configure your application to accept the `X-Forwared-Host` header.

 ```diff
 // public/index.php